cefn/watchable/packages/store/README.md

 **490 gzipped bytes** of powerful state-management!

-Read the [API Reference](https://watchable.dev/api/modules/_watchable_store.html) or the reference usages below.
+Read the [API Reference](https://watchable.dev/api/modules/_watchable_store.html) or the reference usages below, or [browse the source on Github](https://github.com/cefn/watchable/tree/main/packages/store).

 A [Store](https://watchable.dev/api/interfaces/_watchable_store.Store.html) maintains a protected reference to an Immutable array or object `state`.
 It brokers all changes to `state`, enabling app interfaces and business logic to track modifications through Selectors.